 - Preparation and Local Anesthesia: The scalp is cleaned, and local anesthesia is applied to both donor and recipient areas.

-- Follicle Extraction with Micro Punches: Using a micro punch (typically 0.6–0.75 mm in diameter), the surgeon extracts follicular units one by one.
+- Follicle Extraction with Micro Punches: Using a micro punch (below 0.8 mm in diameter), the surgeon extracts follicular units one by one.

 - Graft Preservation: Extracted follicles are immediately stored in a temperature-controlled, biocompatible solution to preserve their viability and prevent dehydration or cellular damage.